 Do you know which level of editing you need?

 Developmental editing focuses on the structure of a text, looking at how it all works together.
 Line editing, copy-editing and proofreading focus on the detail of the text, looking at it sentence-by-sentence and

 Developmental (or structural) editing aims to improve the content and structure of a text.
 In fiction, this would look at plot, pacing, structure, narrative and characterisation.
 In non-fiction, this would look at the structure and narrative of a text, as well as making sure the flow of ideas isn’t confusing for the reader.

-Line (or stylistic) editing addresses the content, writing style and language of a text at sentence
+Line (or stylistic) editing addresses the content, writing style, language and readability of a text at sentence

 Copy-editing is the correcting stage where errors or inconsistencies in punctuation, spelling, grammar and formatting are addressed.
 The text is aligned to the style sheet at copy-editing level, making sure it is consistent with the preferred style and grammar rules.

 Ideally, when a proofread is requested, I will be working on the final draft and would mainly be correcting minor errors in punctuation, spelling, grammar and formatting.
 The text would already be consistent with a style sheet (if applicable) and be fully formatted, although there may be some tweaks required.

 In traditional publishing, a text will have gone through the other stages of editing before it is proofread.
 Proof-editing happens when time and/or budget constraints mean that there is only one stage in the editing process.
 In proof-editing, the usual proofreading concerns apply, but the level of editing is likely to be greater.

 Has enabled me to publish my work ...